 Dr. Felder began her tenure as the 10th President of Harford Community College in January 2021.

-As HCC president, Dr. Felder has been responsible for overseeing the operation of the College during the COVID-19 pandemic.
+As Harford president, Dr. Felder has been responsible for overseeing the operation of the College during the COVID-19 pandemic.
 During this unprecedented time, the health and safety of the campus community has been her top priority.
 Another important area of focus has been enrollment, recruitment and retention focusing on engaging students who may have delayed the start of their college careers or stopped out because of the pandemic.

 Dr. Felder came to Harford Community College from Clark State Community College in Springfield, Ohio, where she most recently served as the Senior Vice President for Student Success.

 Dr. Felder's focus is on providing access to higher education for all students.
 She is especially passionate about increasing the number of college graduates from first-generation and low-income backgrounds, which was addressed in her doctoral dissertation.